Curlytop2point0/fibonacci_sequence_generator/README.md

 # Future Work

-* Implement error handling and input validation
+* Implement additional error handling and input validation
 * Enhance the user interface for better interaction
 * Optimize the Fibonacci sequence algorithm for larger numbers